 Entrepreneurship is hard, and it’s not for everyone.
 Do your research, and dip your toes in before quitting your job entirely.
 A simple Google search can tell you what competition you'll be facing for your idea.
 You can also search patents and trademarks to see if your idea has already been registered.
 Talk to people you know — and people you don’t know — about your idea and get their feedback.

 Consider setting up shop on the side.
 Pick up a few freelance or consulting gigs with start-ups.
 Advise a start-up for a while, to get a feel for it.
-If you’re more of an artisan, start selling your products on Ebay, Etsy or Handmade at Amazon.
+If you’re more of an artisan, start selling your products on Etsy, for example.
 This will help you see if you really have a money-making idea.

 2. Network.